lkngtn/1hive.org/content/Members of the 1Hive community.md

 an informal working group of individual contributors lead by [Gossman](https://forum.1hive.org/u/gossman123/summary) developing a bounty/escrow application integrated with Celeste.

 ### Gardens swarm
-an informal working group of individual contributors maintaining and improving the [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]] and [[Gardens interface]].
+an informal working group of individual contributors maintaining and improving the [[An overview of the 1Hive protocol|1Hive DAO protocol]] and [[Gardens interface]].
 Lead by [paul2](https://forum.1hive.org/t/fluid-proposal-paul2-active-contributor/5525) and [Felipe Novaes Rocha](https://forum.1hive.org/t/fluid-proposal-felipe-novaes-rocha-active-contributor/5415/3)

 ### [Aragon](https://aragon.org)
-Built aragonOS and Aragon Court, which are foundational technologies used in [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]].
+Built aragonOS and Aragon Court, which are foundational technologies used in [[An overview of the 1Hive protocol|1Hive DAO protocol]].
 They also provided funding support through a grant for the initial development of Conviction.

 ### [Commons Stack](https://www.commonsstack.org/)
-Contributed to the research and design of the [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]] including in-depth modeling of Conviction.
+Contributed to the research and design of the [[An overview of the 1Hive protocol|1Hive DAO protocol]] including in-depth modeling of Conviction.
 They also helped adapt the protocol and interface to support the Token Engineering Commons.

 ### [Block Science](https://www.block.science/)
 is an engineering, R&D, and analytics firm specializing in complex systems.
 They wrote a paper on Conviction and provided feedback on its implementation.
-They also maintain [cadCAD](https://cadcad.org/) an open source tool that  members of the community have used to model system dynamics of [[honey is money|honey]] and Conviction.
+They also maintain [cadCAD](https://cadcad.org/) an open source tool that  members of the community have used to model system dynamics of [[Honey is money|honey]] and Conviction.

 ### [Gnosis](https://gnosis.io)
-maintains various Gnosis Chain infrastructure where the [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]] is deployed.
+maintains various Gnosis Chain infrastructure where the [[An overview of the 1Hive protocol|1Hive DAO protocol]] is deployed.
 Also maintains Gnosis Safe which is currently used as a multisig by several 1Hive working groups, and which is likely be used as the basis for [[_DRAFT 1Hive Protocol 2.0]]

 ### [[1Hive LLC]]
-Helped build and launch the [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]], and currently maintains [[_index|1hive.org]], [[The cult of 1Hive discord server]], and [forum.1hive.org](https://forum.1hive.org)
+Helped build and launch the [[An overview of the 1Hive protocol|1Hive DAO protocol]], and currently maintains [[_index|1hive.org]], [[The cult of 1Hive discord server]], and [forum.1hive.org](https://forum.1hive.org)